Addster09/ThinkPad-13-Gen-2-EFI/README.md

 OpenCore EFI for ThinkPad 13 Gen 2.
 Works with MacOS BigSur

 You will need to add the SMBIOS data by yourself using CorpNewt's GenSmbios.

+Plan on making it compatible with MacOS Sonoma in the near future.